Shujun-He/RNAdegformer-Webapp/README.md

-I made this web application (inspired by https://github.com/fatihozturkh2o/explorna_wave ) using h2o's wave so that models in my paper (https://www.biorxiv.org/content/10.1101/2021.01.28.428629v1) can be used easily.
+I made this web application (inspired by https://github.com/fatihozturkh2o/explorna_wave ) using h2o's wave so that RNAdegformer models can be used easily.
 In addition, if your computer is too slow to run the app, you can also use Kaggle notebooks (you get 40 free GPU hours per week) I created to use the models:

 https://www.kaggle.com/shujun717/nucleic-transformer-rna-degradation-inference <br />